ceriniee/Prediction-of-Side-Effects-Due-to-Polypharmacy-Using-Machine-Learning/README.md

 ### 1. Data Collection

-There were multiple drug data sets that could be used for free, but the collection was narrowed down when taking two or more drugs since most drug data sets were structures that contained a detailed explanation of one drug.
+There were multiple drug data sets that could be used for free, but the collection was narrowed down when taking two or more drugs into consideration, since most drug data sets were structures that contained a detailed explanation of one drug.
 In order to predict side effects, we needed a dataset connected not only to drugs but also to proteins.
 In conclusion, we decided to use the data published in [Decagon](https://github.com/mims-harvard/decagon) ([Modeling polypharmacy side effects with graph convolutional networks](https://academic.oup.com/bioinformatics/article/34/13/i457/5045770?login=false)) as it was utilized by other algorithms multiple times and suited our situation.

 ### 2. Data Processing